Zander-Labuschagne/Cryptogen/README.md

 Source code for an application used for the encryption and decryption of messages and files.
 Additional cryptosystems will be added in the future.

-This project is still in progress and is being maintained with IntelliJ IDEA.
+This project is still in progress and is being maintained with JetBrains IntelliJ IDEA.

 E-Mail: ZANDER.LABUSCHAGNE@PROTONMAIL.CH

 Copyright (C) 2017  Zander Labuschagne, Elnette Moller.
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.